-Because your appeal requested more information about your benefit calculation, the Appeals Board sent your request to PBGC's Disclosure Officer and informed you in a letter dated November 14, 2002 that you had the option of supplementing your appeal within 30 days after his response.
-PBGC records show that the Disclosure Officer responded to your request on November 26, 2002 with copies of the documents in your personal PBGC file.
-One of those documents shows how your Plan benefit was determined.
-See
+Because your appeal requested more information about your benefit calculation, the Appeals Board sent your request to PBGC's Disclosure Officer and informed you in a letter dated August 14, 2002 that you had the option of supplementing your appeal within 30 days after his response.
+PBGC records show that the Disclosure Officer responded to your request on August 14, 2002 with copies of the documents in your personal PBGC file.
+One of those documents shows how your Plan-defined benefit was calculated.
+See Enclosure 1.
+The Appeals Board has not received any supplemental correspondence from you.

 Your MCRLA provides a benefit for the rest of your life.
-Also, because the Plan's former sponsor made special contributions on your behalf, you beneficiary will receive a benefit if you die before you receive pension payments equal to the special contributions balance.
+Also, because the Plan's former sponsor made special contributions on your behalf, your beneficiary will receive a benefit if you die before you receive pension payments equal to the special contributions balance.